devlive-community/view-shadcn-ui/docs/components/data-builder.md

-        ['isCenter', 'Whether to center the canvas', 'boolean', 'false', '-', '-'], ['resize', 'Whether to enable resize', 'boolean', 'true', '-', '-'], ['canvasStyle', 'The style of the canvas', 'object', '-', '-', '-'], ]">
+        ['isCenter', 'Whether to center the canvas', 'boolean', 'false', '-', '-'], ['resize', 'Whether to enable resize', 'boolean', 'true', '-', '-'], ['canvasStyle', 'The style of the canvas', 'object', '-', '-', '-'], ['showGuidelines', 'Whether to show the guidelines', 'boolean', 'false', '-', '-'], ]">
 </ApiTable>